Altinity/terraform-aws-eks-clickhouse/docs/README.md

 }
 ```

-> ⚠️ This module will create a Node Pool for each combination of instance type and subnet.
+> ⚠️ The module will create a Node Pool for each combination of instance type and subnet.
 For example, if you have 3 subnets and 2 instance types, this module will create 6 different Node Pools.

-👉 Check [here](spec.md) the complete terraform specification for this module.
+👉 Check [terraform registry](https://registry.terraform.io/modules/Altinity/eks-clickhouse/aws/latest) for a complete terraform specification for this module.